The Connectivity of the Dual: The H-operation

 \end{proof}

-\begin{lemma} For each $c\ge 6$, the complete graph $K_{c+1}$ can be embedded in a surface with minimal genus $g$ in a way that the dual is simple and that there is an edge to which the H-operation can be applied.
+\begin{lemma} For each $c\ge 6$, the complete graph $K_{c+1}$ can be embedded in a surface of minimal genus $g$ in a way that the dual is simple and that there is an edge to which the H-operation can be applied without producing double edges or loops.

 \end{lemma}

 \begin{proof}